centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/pluginpacks.md

 If you have an offline license:

-- install the Plugin Packs repository (go to the [Centreon support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories) for its address)
+- install the Monitoring Connectors repository (go to the [Centreon support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories) for its address)
-- install or update the Plugin Packs catalog from your Centreon Central server:
+- install or update the Monitoring Connectors catalog from your Centreon Central server:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">